Written by Michele Wheat

 The key risk factors most contributable to heart disease include high blood pressure, high cholesterol, and smoking, with nearly 50% of all Americans having at least one.
 Other conditions and lifestyle aspects may also play a role including age, genetics, obesity, physical inactivity, and poor diet.
 While factors such as how old you are or family history cannot be controlled, by maintaining a healthy lifestyle (i.e. eating nutritious foods, not smoking, staying physically active, visiting the doctor regularly, etc.), the majority of heart disease is fortunately preventable.

-Cause Related Facts
+Cause Related Facts About Heart Disease

 In 1964, President Lyndon B. Johnson stated that “over one-half of the 10 million Americans afflicted by the cardiovascular diseases are stricken during their most productive years, thereby causing a staggering physical and economic loss to the nation.”
 Imploring the public to focus on the growing epidemic of heart disease, he declared the month of February as American Heart Month.
 Not long after, the first Surgeon General’s report was released linking smoking with negative heart impacts.
 Congress followed up by requesting an annual presidential proclamation that each year serves to honor the heart disease prevention and treatment efforts of physicians, public health professionals, researchers, and volunteers.
 Johnson’s decree marked a turning point in the nation’s approach to tackling cardiovascular disease.
 Since then, American Heart Month has become a federally designated event that organizations such as the American Heart Association (AHA) and National Heart, Lung, and Blood Institute (NHLBI) diligently work to promote.